jacob-02/C_Programming/README.md

     Assembly level file
     These 2 together are called as Translation Unit

-Program Structure
+Program Structure:

     It is case sensitive

     C is free format source code =  That is indentation doesn't matter

     Variable name given to the location

     name
     value